 I was inspired to try roasting bananas when I was Claire from the BA test kitchen roast some when she was duping ben and jerry’s ice cream.
 Btw, if you haven’t watched gurmet makes what is wrong with you!?
 Go to youtube right now and check it out.
 I’ll wait.

 K, you back? so on to roasting bananas. this is best done with whole ripe bananas — not frozen bananas, save those for banana bread.
 Basically. just throw them on a lined baking sheet, poke a few holes in the skin and roast them for about 20 minutes at 425 until the are black and soft.
 Let them cool, then you can use them in whatever recipe you’d like.
 You can even freeze them for a later project!
 Perfect

 So other than the marvel of figuring out that you can roast bananas, these cupcakes are sweet and filled with delicious salted caramel that are sure to delight everyone in your household.
 Not serving a crowd?
 These cupcakes freeze really well and can be defrosted one by one for easy snacking — no need to put frosting on and they almost become a muffin. ha!

-Roasted Banana Cupcakes with Cream Cheese frosting
+Roasted Banana Cupcakes with Salted Caramel Frosting